Diogo-V/Hit-The-Mole-Game/README.md

 # Hit-The-Mole-Game
-Game where you have to press highlighted buttons as fast as you can
+Game where you have to press the highlighted buttons as fast as you can